jorgebotas/ete4-documentation/index.md

 Faces in aligned position (see *Face position*) are displayed in a so-called aligned panel which can be dragged along the horizontal axis.
-%%Let us see an example where we can visualize
+Let us see an example where we can visualize a Multiple Sequence Alignment in this panel.

-%%a Multiple Sequence Alignment in this panel.
+[ img and source code ]

 ### The control panel